pauloreis-ds/olist/business_questions_insights/README.md

 - Is our product catalog comprehensive?
 Or does it focus on specific categories?

-- Do we always sell the same products?
-Or are there seasonalities?

 **Dashboard that analyzes the company's latest sales data that can be shared with Regional leads and their respective analysts:**